sighupio/add-on-istio/README.md

 ### Istio deployment

-1. To start using Kubernetes Fury Service Mesh, add to your `Furyfile.yaml` the module as a base, you can also specify the single package:
+1. To start using Istio add-on module, add to your `Furyfile.yaml` the module as a base:

 ```yaml
 versions: